sbiothmane/POLO341/Sprint_3/Minutes_Sprint_3/Minute#2__03_november_2024.md

 # Agenda Items

-- formatted User stories
+- Complete User stories, Acceptance tests, tasks
-- finished all sprint 2 implementations
-- discussed about next meeting
+- Deciding on how to finish sprint 3 implementation

 # Discussion about agenda items

-- formatted User stories structure (desciption, AT, tasks...)
+- formatted User stories structure (description, AT, tasks...)
-- finished all sprint 2 implementations (live coding with team to finish remainig tasks)
+- finished all sprint 3 planning and finishing part of the Sprint 3 features (live coding with team to finish remaining tasks)
-- discussed about next meeting and fixed a date

 # Votes